Accessibility Statement

 • provide accessibility training for our staff

-• ensure we adhere to current legislation and accessibility requirements
+• adhere to current legislation and accessibility requirements

-• ensure that accessibility is incorporated into our existing review processes
+• ensure accessibility is incorporated into our existing review and development processes

 How to request content in an accessible format

-If you need information in a different format please email us at [email protected] and tell us:
+If you need information in a different format (for example large print, easy read, audio recording, braille, or a transcript of video/audio responses) please email us at [email protected] and tell us:

 • the web address (URL) of the content that you need